-- Black Leather: This is considered the most formal leather colour.
-Meanwhile, brown and lighter colours are quite casual.
+- Black Leather: This is considered the most formal leather color.
+Meanwhile, brown and lighter colors are quite casual.

 - Toe Cap: A feature borrowed from classic Oxford shoes, toe caps add a sense of formality to a shoe’s design.